 Honors / Awards

-Miller serves on the board of the Indiana Fiscal Policy Institute.
+Miller serves as the secretary of the board for the Indiana Fiscal Policy Institute.
 He is also a member of the Program and Planning Committee for Junior Achievement of Central Indiana, Governmental Affairs Society of Indiana, The Advocacy Group and the Frostburg State University Alumni Association.
 He often serves as a speaker for numerous organizations, including the Public Affairs Council.

 Miller previously served as a mayoral appointment to the Indianapolis International Airport Authority and as an advisory board member for the St. Joseph Institute for the Deaf.
 He also volunteered as a host committee member for the 2002 meeting of the National Black Caucus of State Legislators in Indianapolis.